nmpettus/MaggieBibleBot/replit.md

 - Modified layout to move Maggie's image to a small circular logo next to the title
 - Added blue-to-red gradient text effect on the main heading
 - Updated explanatory text to reference "conservative evangelical pastors and experts"
+- Added soft shadow to question input box with focus enhancement
-- Attempted to implement speech recognition feature but removed due to network connectivity issues
+- Removed speech recognition feature due to persistent network connectivity issues in browser environment
-- App is fully functional for biblical Q&A with text input
+- App is fully functional and stable for biblical Q&A with clean text input interface